-Our Remuneration Committee is currently composed of Mr. Mott and Mr. Furey, with Mr. Mott serving as chairman of the committee.
-Dr. Tal Zaks served as a member of the Remuneration Committee until March 31, 2023 when he stood down as a Board and committee member.
-Our Board of Directors has determined that each member of the Remuneration Committee is "independent" as defined under the applicable Nasdaq rules and previously determined that Dr. Zaks was "independent" throughout his period of service until March 31, 2023.
-The Remuneration Committee held four meetings during 2022.
+Our Remuneration Committee is currently composed of Mr. Mott, Dr. Allen and Mr. Furey, with Mr. Mott serving as chairman of the committee.
+Our Board of Directors has determined that each member of the Remuneration Committee is "independent" as defined under the applicable Nasdaq rules.
+The Remuneration Committee held six meetings during 2023.
 The Remuneration Committee's responsibilities include:

-- reviewing corporate goals and objectives relevant to the compensation of our senior executive officers and making recommendations concerning such objectives to the Board of Directors; - appointing, compensating and overseeing the work of any compensation consultant or other advisor retained by the Remuneration Committee; - reviewing the performance of our senior executive officers and our Chief Executive Officer who is our sole executive director; - setting the policy for the remuneration of the senior executive officers and executive directors and the basis of their service and employment agreements with due regard to the interests of the shareholders; - reviewing and approving the compensation of our senior executive officers other than our Chief Executive Officer; - making recommendations to the Board of Directors with respect to the compensation of the Chief Executive Officer and the Non-Executive Directors; - determining the allocation of awards under our share option schemes to our senior executive officers, making recommendations to the Board of Directors with respect to the allocation of option awards to our Chief Executive Officer and setting the overall allocation of option awards to our employees and consultants; - producing a directors' remuneration policy and an annual directors' remuneration report to be included in our U.K. statutory annual report and financial statements; and producing a remuneration committee report on executive compensation when required by the rules of the SEC to be included in our annual proxy statement.
+- reviewing corporate goals and objectives relevant to the compensation of our senior executive officers and making recommendations concerning such objectives to the Board of Directors; - appointing, compensating and overseeing the work of any compensation consultant or other advisor retained by the Remuneration Committee; - reviewing the performance of our senior executive officers and our Chief Executive Officer who is our sole executive director: - setting the policy for the remuneration of the senior executive officers and executive directors and the basis of their service and employment agreements with due regard to the interests of the shareholders;

+- reviewing and approving the compensation of our senior executive officers other than our Chief Executive - making recommendations to the Board of Directors with respect to the compensation of the Chief Executive Officer and the Non-Executive Directors; - determining the allocation of awards under our share option schemes to our senior executive officers, making recommendations to the Board of Directors with respect to the allocation of option awards to our Chief Executive Officer and setting the overall allocation of option awards to our employees and consultants; - producing a directors' remuneration policy and an annual directors' remuneration report to be included in our U.K. statutory annual report and financial statements; and - producing a remuneration committee report on executive compensation when required by the rules of the SEC to be included in our annual proxy statement.